udacity/CarND-LaneLines-P1/writeup.md

 #### Pipeline

 My pipeline consisted of 6 steps.
-##### 1. Convert image to greyscale
+##### 1. Convert image to grayscale
-The intial image was converted to greyscale.
+The initial image was converted to grayscale.
 This is done to get the image in a single channel form which can be processed by a canny edge detector used in future steps.
-Example of the conversion to greyscale can be seen below.
+Example of the conversion to grayscale can be seen below.
 <br/>
 <img src="./pipeline_steps/base.jpg" alt="Base Image" width="360">